Improving B2B Database Marketing

 Delegate someone that will be frequently reviewing the fields and contacts their department is responsible for to ensure they’re up-to-date.

 Establish A Protocol For Values

-Drop-down menus can remove differences in how data is being captured (for instance, “BDP” vs. “Business Data Prospects” being input by different people), but, beyond that, set up some rules on how data will be added so that these fields are useable and searchable.
+Drop-down menus can remove differences in how data is being captured (for instance, “BDP” vs. “Business Data Prospects” being input by different people).
+However, beyond that, set up some rules on how data will be added so that these fields are useable and searchable.

 Regularly Review B2B Database For Accuracy

 Even with well-trained team members updating and accessing the B2B database, there is still room for human error.
 Create a policy that outlines who is responsible for monitoring entries for misspellings or duplicate leads.

 Document standard operating procedures that outline property definitions, custom properties, whom to contact for change requests, and approval process for change requests, if there are several data and a manual importing process; for instance, ensure the frequency is captured as part of a daily, weekly, or monthly data-management process.
 If possible, automate as numerous data cleanup scripts as possible, but if they cannot be automated, add those to your standard operating procedure for keeping your data clean.

 Data management is an ongoing process and not a onetime project; it engages every user in the organization.
 Adhering to these tips will assist to ensure your database is the powerful marketing tool it can be.